Traveling to Japan With Ozempic, Wegovy, or Mounjaro (GLP-1 Medications)

 Sharps Disposal in Japan

 Disposing of needles and sharps in Japan is more manageable than many travelers expect — if you know where to look.
 Most pharmacies will accept used sharps as a professional courtesy, even if you didn't purchase anything there.
-We've found it helpful to buy a sharps container at a Japanese pharmacy early in the trip; staff seem more willing to accept disposal when they recognize their own container.
+That said, we prefer to buy a sharps container at a Japanese pharmacy early in the trip — not because it's required, but because it feels like the right thing to do, and it simplifies the whole process from start to finish.

 The one firm rule: never place sharps in regular trash.
 Japan takes medical waste seriously, and so should we.